The Saffron Industry: Cultivation, Harvesting, and Economic Impact

 The saffron harvest is highly labor-intensive and involves several key steps:

-1. Flower Collection: Workers collect the delicate saffron flowers by hand during the early morning or late afternoon when the flowers are fully open.
+1. Flower Collection: Saffron workers pick the flowers by the hand in the morning or in the evening when the flowers reach their optimal size.

 Labor and Costs